ujjwalguptaofficial/jsstore-encrypt/examples/typescript/readme.md

 # Introduction

-This is an example of using jsstore with typescript.
+This is an example of using jsstore encrypt with typescript.

 # How to run